-Answer: Elastic Block Stores or EBS is a storage service that is used to connect the instances like EC2.
-Amazon EBS Volume is a highly durable and flexible block-level storage device that once connects an instance and works as a physical hard drive.
+Answer: Elastic Block Stores or EBS is a storage service that is used to connect instances like EC2.
+Amazon EBS Volume is a highly durable and flexible block-level storage service that, once connected as an instance, works as a physical hard drive.
 The storage size can be increased dynamically according to the needs of the user.

 EBS Volumes are highly efficient and useful for storing the type of data that needs frequent modification.
 Multiple EBS Volumes can be connected to a single instance using Multi-Attach, depending on the type of instances.

 Amazon EBS also provides a data encryption feature.
 All volumes can be encrypted and used to meet the vast range of data encryption requirements.

 8. What is the need for subnetting?

 Answer: Subnetting means creating sub-parts of a single large network to serve security purposes and increase the overall efficiency of the network.
 This makes it easier to maintain the smaller networks and also provides better security to all the sub-networks.

 If there is subnetting in a network, it will avoid any unnecessary routing of the network traffic, and the traffic would have to travel a much shorter distance.
 Data packets received from one network to another are first sorted and then routed directly to the desired destination network through the subnet.
 Hence, this reduces the unnecessary time taken for routing data.